ngeorger/vscode-gitignore/README.md

-# gitignore extension for Visual Studio Code
+# gitignore Extension for Visual Studio Code

 A extension for Visual Studio Code that assists you in working with `.gitignore` files.